thuliteio/getdoks.org/content/docs/start-here/installation.md

 {{< steps >}}
 {{< step >}}

-Enter your project name — this also is the installation directory
+Enter your project name —this also is the installation directory

 ```txt {frame="none"}
 │